 We’ve worked hard to make sure that travelling with us remains as safe as possible – but fun too!
 We’ve reduced the number of people we welcome each day and to help us to achieve that, we’re asking everyone to book online in advance.

 We’re operating steam trains between Tenterden & Bodiam only.
 We recommend that you pre-book your tickets online at least 24 hours in advance, as availability is strictly limited.
 If capacity remains available, tickets will be sold on a first come, first served basis at Tenterden Town Booking Office – card payment only please.

-Trains will operate at weekends in October plus three days during half-term: Tuesday 27th to Thursday 29th October,followed by Saturday 31st October and Sunday 1st November.
+In October, trains will operate at weekends plus three days during half-term: Tuesday 27th to Thursday 29th October, followed by Saturday 31st October and Sunday 1st November.

 Trains won’t be stopping at Rolvenden, Wittersham Road or Northiam Stations (these stations remain closed to visitors).
-The train remains at Bodiam Station for approximately 15 minutes (time to buy a drink, ice cream and visit the loo) before returning to Tenterden.
+The train remains at Bodiam Station for approximately 15 minutes (time to buy some snacks at the station and visit the loo) before returning to Tenterden.

-There are tickets for individuals (limited availability) and family groups: our Family Return Journey tickets are available for groups of two, four or eight people travelling together and are valid for one return journey, by the same train, between Tenterden – Bodiam & return.
+There are tickets for individuals (limited availability) and family groups: our Family Return Journey tickets are available for groups of two or up to four or eight* people travelling together and are valid for one return journey, by the same train, between Tenterden – Bodiam & return.

 We’re proud to have been granted the Visit England “We’re Good to Go” Industry Standard mark, demonstrating that we have followed government and industry COVID-19 guidelines, have Risk Assessments in place and a process to maintain cleanliness and aid social distancing.